guojingkang/javascript-packages/packages/promise-addition/README.md

 #### Promise.sleep(ms: int)
 Promise version of `setTimeout()`

-#### Promise.promisify(input: function|object)
+#### Promise.promisify(input: function, options?: {context?: object, multiArgs?: boolean})
 Promisify node callback-style function or the object who has these functions.

 #### Promise.fromCallback(func: (cb)=>any)
 `func` is async function that called `cb` at the end, either `cb(null, result)` or `cb(err)`

-#### Promise.each(input: arr|promise, callback: (item, index)=>promise)
+#### Promise.each(input: array|promise, iterator: (item, index)=>any)
-`input` can be an array or a promise that returns array.
-Run each item in the array with the callback one by one, as opposed to `Promise.all()`.
-If someone in the callback rejects/throws, promise will be rejected immediately and the remains will not be run.
+Run each item in the array with the iterator one by one, as opposed to `Promise.all()`.
+And return the result array with the same order of input. `input` can be an array or a promise that returns array.
+If someone in the iterator rejects/throws, promise will be rejected immediately and the remains will not be run.
-This function is same as `Promise.throttle(input, 1, callback)`
+This function is equal to `Promise.map(input, iterator, {concurrency: 1})`

-#### Promise.throttle(input: arr|promise, concurrentNum: int, callback: (item, index)=>promise)
+#### Promise.map(input: array|promise, iterator: (item, index)=>any, options?: {concurrency?:Infinity})
-Run the specified number items with the callback concurrently.
+Run the specified number(`concurrency`) items promises with the iterator concurrently.
 If one resolved, then run next one.
+Reject immediately if some one failed and remains will not be run.
+If concurrency is Infinity or less than 1, then it equals to `Promise.all(input.map(iterator))`

+#### Promise.reduce(input: array|promise, iterator: (prev, item, index)=>any, initialValue?: any)
+Same like `array.reduce()`.
+Run each item in the array with the iterator one by one.
 Reject immediately if some one failed.

 #### promise.timeout(ms: int, message?: string)
 If the promise is fulfilled less than the specified time(ms), no timeout occurs.
 Otherwise it will be rejected with the timeout message(default `timeout`);